2022 review: California cannabis market strains under growing pains

 California North Coast cannabis industry struggles with growing pains in 2022

-Hurt by a glut of product, a sizable illegal market, a lack of expected retail outlets and plummeting wholesale prices, the cannabis industry stumbled in 2022.
+Hurt by a glut of product, a robust illegal market, a lack of expected retail outlets and plummeting wholesale prices, California’s cannabis industry stumbled in 2022.

 A survey by the National Cannabis Industry Association in March indicated that only 26% of 396 respondents said their crops were profitable in California.

-Many growers cite the lack of profitability as tied to illegal grow operations flourishing, since these illicit dealers can sell their product at a cheaper price.
-They can undercut legal growers because they’re not paying taxes and may avoid complying with expensive regulations.
+Many growers cite the competitive weight of flourishing illegal grow operations, whose untaxed and unregulated product is profitable at a cheaper price.

-Fed up with the current situation, they rallied, demanding tax cuts and a level playing field, one in which illegal growers have to pay the same rates to do business.
+Fed up with the current situation, the state’s growers rallied, demanding tax cuts and a level playing field, one in which black market growers have to pay the same rates to do business.

 California voters legalized cannabis in 2016.
 By 2018, the state implemented a program that established its taxation and legal licensing procedures.

-But in April, the Institute on Taxation and Economic Policy, a national industry think tank, revealed that California was the most overtaxed state of the 11 where recreational use was legal at the time.
-By year-end, 15 states had legalized it.
+But in April of this year, the Institute on Taxation and Economic Policy, a national industry think tank, revealed that California was the most overtaxed state of those where the industry is legal.
+Through the end of this year, 21 states have now fully legalized adult cannabis use.

-Local jurisdictions like Sonoma County — which had imposed a tax of $1.12 to $12.65 for every square foot of planting space.
+Frustrated California growers bemoaned the heavy layers of state and local regulations and taxes.
+Local jurisdictions including Sonoma County had imposed a tax of $1.12 to $12.65 for every square foot of planting space.

 Many legal cannabis farms fallowed the ground to avoid the tax and tapped lobbyists to spur state lawmakers to help.